mavlink/MAVSDK-docs/en/README.md

 DroneCore is still in pre-alpha development.
 - The core C++ API has been created and is (largely) stable.
 - Currently you can only develop in C++.
-  - [gRPC](https://grpc.io/) is being investigated as a promising technology for writing the cross-platform wrappers.
+  - [gRPC](https://grpc.io/) is being used to write the cross-platform wrappers.

 To use DroneCore you will need to [build the C++ library](contributing/build.md).
 The [Guide](guide/README.md) explains how to write C++ DroneCore apps.
 A number complete examples can be found [here](examples/README.md).